Turkish leader acknowledges 'shortcomings' in quake response

 “The first 72 hours are considered to be critical,” said Steven Godby, a natural hazards expert at Nottingham Trent University in England.
 “The survival ratio on average within 24 hours is 74%, after 72 hours it is 22% and by the fifth day it is 6%.”

 Rescuers at times used excavators or picked gingerly through debris.
-With thousands of buildings destroyed, it was not clear how many people might still be in the rubble.
+It was not clear how many people might still be trapped.

 In the Turkish city of Malatya, bodies were placed side by side on the ground and covered in blankets while rescuers waited for vehicles to pick them up, according to former journalist Ozel Pikal, who said he saw eight bodies pulled from the ruins of a building.